-57 Franklin's famous kite experiment.
-Some exact details remain debated, but it provoked wider investigations of cloud

-58 electricity (Berger and Ait Amar, 2009).
+A convenient starting point is the defining year in atmospheric electricity, 1752, which is associated with Benjamin Franklin's famous kite experiment.
+Some exact details remain debated, but it provoked wider investigations of cloud electricity (Berger and Ait Amar, 2009).
 Less well known, however, are the findings about the electricity of fair

-"The air without-doors I have sometimes known to be electrical in clear weather."
+59 weather and non-thunderstorm clouds, which emerged around the same time.
+For example, by 1753, the pioneer 60 investigator John Canton1 had observed that 61 62 "The air without-doors I have sometimes known to be electrical in clear weather."
 (Canton, 1753).

-64 For this, Canton had devised his own detection device for experiments, an electroscope (Figure 1), which operated by and sealing wax.

-65 repulsion or attraction between charges induced on lightweight pieces of orange pith.
-With this apparatus, Canton

-66 determined the charge and polarity of clouds overhead, by comparing reference electrical effects generated from amber
+63 64 For this, Canton had devised his own detection device for experiments, an electroscope (Figure 1), which operated by 65 repulsion or attraction between charges induced on lightweight pieces of orange pith.
+With this apparatus, Canton 66 determined the charge and polarity of clouds overhead, by comparing reference electrical effects generated from amber 67 and sealing wax.

-Figure 1.
+70 Figure 1.
 The pith ball electrometer described by John Canton in 1753, to detect electrical changes (from Canton, 1753).

-71 Since Canton's time, the major topics of research in atmospheric electricity have been the study of lightning as a 72 natural hazard and the quest to understand the fundamental origin of the electric field observed in fair weather, now 73 understood to be due to continuous distribution of charge by the global atmospheric electric circuit.
-In this,

-- 74 thunderclouds have received the main attention.
-Other cloud types have nevertheless been suggested to be electrically - 75 influenced, for example in the treatise by Luke Howard (Howard, 1843), whose cloud classification system is still in - 76 widespread use.
+Since Canton's time, the major topics of research in atmospheric electricity have been the study of lightning as a natural hazard and the quest to understand the fundamental origin of the electric field observed in fair weather2, now understood to be due to continuous distribution of charge by the global atmospheric electric circuit.
+In this, thunderclouds have received the main attention.
+Other cloud types have nevertheless been suggested to be electrically influenced, for example in the treatise by Luke Howard (Howard, 1843), whose cloud classification system is still in widespread use.
 It is therefore not surprising that the pioneering nineteenth century balloonists James Glaisher and

-1. John Canton (1718-1772) was a natural philosopher who experimented with electricity, magnetism and the properties of water.
+^{1.} John Canton (1718-1772) was a natural philosopher who experimented with electricity, magnetism and the properties of water.
 He received Copley medals of the Royal Society in 1751 and 1764.
 Canton was born in Stroud, Gloucestershire and worked and died in London.
 (Having been born and schooled in the same town, I am, perhaps, more aware of Canton's work than most).

-2. &quot;Fair weather" has a specific meaning in atmospheric electricity, in identifying a situation when no substantial convectively driven charge separation occurs locally (e.g. Harrison and Nicoll, 2018).
+^{2. &}quot;Fair weather" has a specific meaning in atmospheric electricity, in identifying a situation when no substantial convectively driven charge separation occurs locally (e.g. Harrison and Nicoll, 2018).
 In meteorology more generally, fair weather clouds are small and often numerous cumulus clouds, in an otherwise clear sky.

-- 77 Henry Coxwell carried an electrometer on their flights, with the electrical and meteorological measurements - 78 ultimately published together (Glaisher, 1862).
-Studying the physical behaviour of individual charged droplets also - 79 has a long history.
-For example, Lord Kelvin (William Thomson) calculated the electrical forces between droplets - 80 which are charged and free to polarise (Thomson, 1853), and Lord Rayleigh (John Strutt) observed that charged - 81 droplets were more inclined to coalesce than neutral droplets (Strutt, 1879).
+Henry Coxwell3 carried an electrometer on their flights, with the electrical and meteorological measurements ultimately published together (Glaisher, 1862).
+Studying the physical behaviour of individual charged droplets also has a long history.
+For example, Lord Kelvin (William Thomson) calculated the electrical forces between droplets which are charged and free to polarise (Thomson, 1853), and Lord Rayleigh (John Strutt) observed that charged droplets were more inclined to coalesce than neutral droplets (Rayleigh, 1879).